andrewmcodes-archive/self_hosted_webfonts_demo/docs/post.md

 Even though our view looks much better with the new font, we have just degraded the performance of our application and introduced a render blocking resource.
 When we load Lato, we are actually loading a stylesheet, and the browser will not render our page until it finishes retrieving the file from Google's servers.

 Introducing a render blocking resource isn't great, but what's worse is we are now relying on Google to send us that file for us to render our page.
-Users will now be waiting longer for the page to load, and that time can change without warning as Google's server potentially come under heavy load.
+Users will now be waiting longer for the page to load, and that time will fluctuate depending on how much traffic Google’s servers are handling.

 ![Lighthouse Audit: CDN](https://dev-to-uploads.s3.amazonaws.com/i/gwcrkehoye2yprldblz6.png)